Carolyn Hansson: Career

 In 1976, Hansson joined AT&T Bell Labs where she stayed four years before spending the following nine as a research scientist, and eventually as head of the Research Department, at the Danish Corrosion Centre.
 When her husband was extended a position in Maryland, Hansson accepted an appointment within the Martin Marietta’s Institute for Advanced Studies.
+She was awarded a Guggenheim Fellowship in 1977 for research on physical metallurgy. doing these studies at the University of Cambridge.
+She was awarded the 1980 Society of Women Engineers Achievement Award.

 In 1990, she became a professor and head of the Materials and Metallurgical Engineering Department at Queen's University and then joined the University of Waterloo in 1996 as Vice President of University Research.
 The following year, she was elected a Fellow of The Minerals, Metals & Materials Society.
 Hansson was eventually replaced as VP by Paul Guild in 2001 after a five year term.

 Hansson's research focus is on the corrosion of steel inside concrete.
 She has identified techniques for measuring the amount of corrosion and also studies rust-resistant reinforcing materials.
 Hansson has worked as a consultant to the Ministry of Transportation Ontario and Alberta Transportation in corrosion monitoring of bridge structures.
 In 2005, Hansson resigned from Hydrogenics Corporation upon their acquisition of Stuart Energy.
 A few years later, she was elected a Fellow of the Royal Society of Canada for her contributions in the basic science of corrosion and metallurgical processes and applied engineering.
 Hansson also received the 2009 Acta Materialia, Inc. Materials & Society Award.